 Objectives and ambition

 The main objective of the project described in this proposal is to produce a coherent description of the complex of particle accelerators that will be used to collide muons of opposite charge at 3 TeV in a first phase and in excess of 10 TeV for the final configuration, in order to prove that the construction of a Muon Collider complex in Europe is competitive with alternatives and compatible with a reasonable level of investment.
-The results of the study will have an important impact on decisions at European level, and also in other regions (US, Japan) for funding the next generation of accelerators for Particle Physics as briefly explained below and in more details in the impact section.
+The results of the study will have an important impact on decisions at European level, and in other regions (US, Japan) for funding the next generation of accelerators for Particle Physics as briefly explained below and in more details in the impact section.

-The future of Particle physics in Europe during and after the LHC era is analysed and planned within the framework of a process that involves the physics community through a bottom-up approach, that gives on one hand the possibility to discuss all possible options, and on the other hand provides a prioritization to Governements and funding agencies to take informed decisions on the next generation of scientific infrastructure to build.
-This process is the European Strategy for Particle Physics, submitted periodically to the CERN Council, recognized by all its Member States as the body that coordinates decisions at European level on Particle Physics projects.
-The last update to the Strategy was unanimously approved by CERN Council in June 2020, and presents several recommendations about R&D necessary to ensure that Europe will remain at the forefront of research in Particle Physics also after the completion of the LHC programme.
+The future of Particle physics in Europe during and after the LHC era is analysed and planned within a process that involves the physics community through a bottom-up approach called the Update of the European Strategy for Particle Physics, submitted periodically to CERN Council, recognized by all its Member States as the body that coordinates decisions at European level on Particle Physics projects.
+The last update to the Strategy was unanimously endorsed by CERN Council in June 2020, and presents several recommendations about R&D necessary to ensure that Europe will remain at the forefront of research in Particle Physics also after the completion of the LHC programme.